Reversalzzz/Full-patch-NL5/README.md

 Step 4.
 Enjoy your Limiter <3 -Reversalz.
 (All Filters/Rules are already set up for you)

-(If you don't play D2 on steam or D2 isn't installed on a SSD you will have to edit your "application is" location on each Filter, Limiting Guide Part 1 shows how!)
+Potential issue 1 fix: If your Filters don't work you will have to edit your "application is" location on each Filter, Limiting Guide Part 1 shows how!
+Potential Issue 2 fix: If your PC system is set to a different language than English, you will have to change it to English in the Settings of NetLimiter.

 For more info on adding Hotkeys, making new Filters/Rules, or to wanna figure out what you can do with a Limiter there will be links here: